AiHirose/ai/week5/week5.md

 [Development and Significance of Genome-Edited Farmed Fish" (March 17, 2021)](https://www.mhlw.go.jp/content/12401000/000753910.pdf)

 __Genetically Modified Salmon__
+- AquaBounty Technologies, a biotechnology company, produces AquAdvantage Salmon, a genetically modified salmon that incorporates a growth hormone gene derived from king salmon into Atlantic salmon.
 [The ban on genetically modified salmon farming in the U.S. will soon be on supermarket shelves...
 (FNN Prime Online, April 6, 2019)](https://www.fnn.jp/articles/-/7459)
 [Genetically modified salmon to be approved (nature news)September 16, 2010 Vol. 467 (259)](https://www.technologyreview.jp/s/227982/whats-on-the-gmo-menu-fast-growing-salmon-and-slow-swimming-tuna/)
 [Distribution of Genetically Modified Salmon Begins in the U.S. Will Ecosystems and Consumer Rights Be Protected（Ethical Food News Weekly, June 23, 2021)](https://www.ethicalfood.online/2021/06/230945.html)